How to choose the best trekking company

 - Check if the company has a government license and has completed a registration procedure with at least one umbrella organization such as the Department of Tourism in Nepal, Nepal Tourism Board (NTB), or Trekking Agencies’ Association of Nepal (TAAN).
 Although this does not guarantee you will have the best experience, it will provide some assurance of the company’s commitment to your welfare and that of its staff.

-- The agency should be professional and straightforward in its communication with you, clearly answering any questions you may have concerning the trek.
+- The agency should be professional and straightforward in communicating with you, clearly answering any questions you may have concerning the trek.
 The quality of English on a website can also be an indication of how professional a company is.
 During communication, bear in mind that English may not be the first language of a local company representative, but look out for unprofessionalism or unreliability.

 - Ask the company what its Unique Selling Points (USP) are and how it differs from other companies.